-The MSIBS Program follows the Danforth Campus Academic Calendar.
-Semester dates, including holidays and breaks, can be found here (add link).
-Link to Academic Calendar https://registrar.wustl.edu/academic-calendars/
+Our master’s degree programs follow the Danforth Campus academic calendar.
+Semester dates, including holidays and breaks, can be found here».

 This course is designed for students who want to develop a working knowledge of basic methods in biostatistics.
 The course is focused on biostatistical and epidemiological concepts and on practical hints and hands-on approaches to data analysis rather than on details of the theoretical methods.
 We will cover basic concepts in hypothesis testing, will introduce students to several of the most widely used probability distributions, and will discuss classical statistical methods that include t-tests, chi-square tests, regression analysis, and analysis of variance.
 Both in-class examples and homework assignments will involve extensive use of SAS®.
 Auditors will not have access to the computer lab sessions.
 Prerequisite: M21-502 Statistical Computing with SAS® or student must have practical experience with SAS®.
 Syllabus»